 When we eventually had the chance to talk to him about it, Michaels explained his caramel secret—it’s not caramel at all, and it’s not an infusion.
 He combines Oloroso sherry with Licor 43 (a vanilla-forward, tangy, spiced-fruit liqueur), and then adds a dash of saltwater.
 Sherry is a fortified Spanish wine and Oloroso is a style that is sweet and aged, often imparting a bit of caramel flavor.
 Combined with Licor 43 and saltwater, the result is an illusion for your senses.
 It smells like caramel and tastes like buttery brown sugar candy with maybe an odd hint of dry vermouth.
 This incredible combination gave us renewed hope and the promise of finally making this drink at home.

 But first, we needed to work out the salt.
 We figured we could mix up a saline solution and add it drop by drop like bitters until it was just right, so long as the concentration was high enough.
 Making it was easy, but describing the concentration is confusing.
 Saline solutions are often described in percentages or parts-per-million.
 Then there are weight-volume measurements and even examples that rely on total saturation at a given temperature.
 You have chemistry terms like molarity and normalization and the confusion goes on and on.
 We decided to ignore all of the technical nonsense and picked an arbitrary starting point of one (1) tablespoon of kosher salt dissolved in two (2) ounces of water.
 Like making a simple syrup, this is analogous to a 1:4 ratio of salt to water by volume, although once dissolved, the salt doesn’t appreciably increase your amount of liquid.
-We later read that the maximum saturation one can probably achieve at room temperature is around 1:3, so my saltwater is pretty strong.
+We later read that the maximum saturation one can probably achieve at room temperature is around 1:3, so our saltwater is pretty strong.
 Seawater is much lower at round 3%—however that translates.

 Equipped with an eyedropper of concentrated saltwater, we set out to test the quantities of the other ingredients.